 Fianchetto: For White: b2-b3 and Bc1-b2, or g2-g3 and Bf1-g2; for Black: …b7-b6 and …Bc8-b7, or …g7-g6 and …Bf8-g7.
 Developing a bishop in this way places it in position to control one of the long diagonals.
 (Italian)

 FIDE: Féderacion Internationale des Échecs or International Chess Federation, established 1924.
 (French)

 FIDE Arbiter (FA): A title allowing arbiters to supervise most FIDE-rated events.
 It is earned by achieving three FA norms, attending a seminar and passing an exam.
 See: International Arbiter.

 FIDE Master (FM): A playing title available to any player who achieves a FIDE rating of 2300.

-File: The eight vertical columns lettered a, b, c, d, e, f, g, h running up and down the board called “the a-file,” “the b-file,” etc.
+File: The eight vertical columns lettered a, b, c, d, e, f, g, h running up and down the board called “a-file,” “b-file,” etc.